BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	- Play with the channel densities
 	- Open the chem model in moosegui and vary its parameters too.

+ex8.1_multiscale_CICR.py: Multiscale model of CICR in dend triggered by
+	synaptic input.
+Models Ca events in dend, dend_endo and spine.

 ex8.2_multiscale_gluR_phosph_3compt.py: Multiscale model across PSD, spine head,
 	and dendrite.
 This is bistable as long as periodic synaptic input keeps coming.
 This is how it works: